kevincastejon/php-dao-dto-generator/README.md

 ### Basic usage:<br>
 Only one static method :<br>
 <br>
-DAOGenerator::generateDAO($pdo, $dbName, $tableName, $options = "CRUD+OJAS12345")
+DAOGenerator::generate($pdo, $dbName, $tableName, $options = "CRUD+OJAS12345")

 Parameters:
-- $pdo : Un objet PDO déjà connecté à votre base de données MySQL
+- $pdo : A connected PDO object
-- $dbName : Le nom de votre base de données sous forme de chaine
+- $dbName : The database name
-- $tableName : Le nom de votre table sous forme de chaine
+- $tableName : The table name
-- $options : Les options à utiliser pour la génération de fichier sous forme de chaine formée des caractères suivants:<br>
+- $options : The options to use for files generation in a string composed by the following allowed characters:<br>
     * C : Generates a static insert method (CREATE)
     * R : Generates a static selectAll method (READ)
     * U : Generates an static update method (UPDATE)